 University Honors Program Events and Cosponsorships

-For his many contributions to the UW Oshkosh campus and to our community, musician, composer, and Tony Award-winning playwright Stew was co-nominated for UW Oshkosh's 2014 Honorary Doctorate by a committee of Stew enthusiasts--UHP Director Laurence D. Carlin, UHP faculty members Don Dingledine and Alan Lareau (Department of Foreign Languages and Literatures), and Honors staff member Julie Russo.
+For his many contributions to the UW Oshkosh campus and to our community, musician, composer, and Tony Award-winning playwright Stew was co-nominated for UW Oshkosh's 2014 Honorary Doctorate by a committee of Stew enthusiasts--UHP Director Laurence D. Carlin, UHP Faculty Don Dingledine and Alan Lareau (Department of Foreign Languages and Literatures), and Honors staff member Julie Russo.

 The application included a detailed description of Stew's performances, classes, and public talks; promotional materials from his three campus visits; and, our most convincing evidence, the words, voices, and expression offered from Stewdents of all persuasion.
 These accounts took form as compelling letters of support from a wide range of professors and as enlightening endorsements from students from all four colleges, all of whom witnessed and embraced "the Stew Effect."

 The committee is especially grateful to Professors Larry Herzberg (Department of Philosophy), Miles Maguire (Department of Journalism), Roberta Maguire (Department of English), and Dennis Rioux (Department of Physics and Astronomy) for their ardent contributions.

 Stew was awarded the Doctorate of Humane Letters at Commencement on Saturday, May 17, 2014.

 In UW Oshkosh's long history of bestowing honorary degrees to those "who have contributed significantly to the University, to the state, or to the nation," Stew's is the first our campus has awarded to an artist.

 Congratulations, Dr. Stew!